joelnewcom/joelnewcom.github.io/collections/_cloud/azure-compute.md

 There are two main different extensions:
 ## Custom Script Extension (CSE)
-to run your custome script
+to run your custom script

 ## Desired State configuration (DSE)
 This is only about configuration.
 You define a powershell script with declarative content how the setup should look like.